 In November 2016 the British public woke up to the Investigatory Powers Act, which legalized surveillance of all residents with little oversight.
 This means your online activity is now subject to intense scrutiny by shadowy government agencies who are able to track anything and everything you do on the web.
 One more reason to use a VPN in Britain.

-If you don’t want to read the rest of this article, here’s a summary of the top 5 VPNs for the UK:
+If you don’t want to read the rest of this article, here’s a summary of our recommended VPNs for the United Kingdom